What is an Electron?

 The electrons are negatively charged particles with a mass of 0.000549 amu.
 The protons and neutrons are about 1836 times heavier than the electrons.
 The number of electrons is equal to the number of protons thus resulting in a neutral atom of an element.
 The electronic arrangements determine the chemical properties of an element whereas the nuclear structure dictates the stability and radioactive transformation of the atom.

 Fundamental Particles – Electrons

-J.J.Thomson carried out experiments by taking a gas at low pressure of 0.01mm Hg in a discharge tube.
+J.J.Thomson carried out experiments by taking gases at low pressure of 0.01mm Hg in a discharge tube.
 A discharge tube is a long glass tube having two metal plates connected to the oppositely charged poles of a battery.
-These metals plates are called cathode and anode.
+These metal plates are called cathode and anode.
 Application of high voltage results in ionisation of gas by ejection of negatively charged particles which were named as electrons.
 These particles originate from cathode rays.

 Electron configuration tells us how the electrons are arranged around the nucleus in energy levels or shells.
 The electrons in an atom occupy the lowest available energy levels that are the innermost available shells.

 - The first level or shell can only contain a maximum of 2 electrons.

 - The energy levels or shells after this can hold a maximum of 8 electrons.

 The electronic configuration is written as a series of numbers, for example, oxygen is 2, 6 and aluminum is 2, 8, 3.